CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * See also
   * [Manufacturer](#manufacturer)

-#### Manufacturer (Supplier)
+#### Manufacturer

 > [!NOTE]
-> Manufacturer has a specific defined meaning in the EU Cyber Resilience Act, so until this definition is established, be careful when using the term.
+> Manufacturer has a specific defined meaning in the EU Cyber Resilience Act (CRA), so until this definition is established, be careful when using the term.
 > These attributes are in addition to the attributes listed under [Owner](#owner--supplier-).
 > SPDX 2.3 doesn't support the CE attributes.
 SPDX 3.0 should be used at a future date.

 A role within an [Integrator Environment](#integrator-environment).
-When doing business within the European Economic Area (EEA), has the duty to ensure that the conformity obligations in the EU Cyber Resilience Act are met.
-(CRA-AV)
+When doing business within the European Economic Area (EEA), has the duty to ensure that the conformity obligations in the EU Cyber Resilience Act (CRA) are met.

 | Ops | Attribute name                | Required | Required by                        | Comment | TODO    |
 | :-: | :---------------------------- | :------: | ---------------------------------- | :------ | :------ |